CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Awarding Skill & Destiny Points

-Distribute 300 XP equally among the characters if the party overcomes the ruffians.
+Award each of the player's 1 destiny point for defeating the ruffians.

 ### 3. Trapped Hall